ZaGabriel/annotation_tool/README.md

 ### Video stream
 Paste url to your video stream and click "Open Stream".

-By click "Open Stream" again when video stream is running to close video stream.
+By clicking "Open Stream" again when video stream is running to close video stream.

 Next choose classes to draw bounding box.
 After all you can save the bounding box by clicking "Save" button.